About Our Lake

 Each station consists of a 4×8’ sign with a cleaning brush, weed removal hook, goggles and a one gallon sprayer containing a mild bleach solution.
 The bleach solution is targeted at larva of Zebra Mussels.
 Two of the stations were supplied by the Washburn County Land and Water Conservation Department, aided by a WDNR grant, and two were purchased by LLPA and the Chamber.

-It should be noted an Ordinance enacted by Washburn County in 2018 provides that if a decontamination station is available at a landing, it shall be used in accordance with the posted instructions.
+The bleach solution is for spraying all portions of boat, motor and trailer exposed to water.
+It should be noted that an ordinance enacted by Washburn County in 2018 states that if a decontamination station is available at a landing, it shall be used in accordance with the posted instructions.
 We all appreciate that this adds a little time unloading and loading, but if that helps keep invasives, especially Zebra Mussels, out of Long Lake, it is worth the effort many times over.

 Rain Gardens & Maintenance